I would like to share how a beautiful meadow and the birds that live there, inspired my heart to say of my God, “I want to trust you like the birds.”

 This meadow has become a teaching tool of the Lord for me.

 It is a haven of wildlife, but especially for birds of all kinds.
-These song birds are a joy to watch and listen to.
-They arrive in March, which always seems too early to me.
+These song birds are a joy to watch and I love listening to them.
+These resilient little birds arrive in March, which always seems way too early.
 But nonetheless, they come despite the cold and gale force winds, and snow mixed with rain.
 They court, mate, build nests and have babies.
 There are all kinds: yellow finches, orioles, blue jays, woodpeckers, robins, cardinals, and red wing black birds.

 Every day they get up early–rain or shine–and they meet the day with no fear, just a chorus of song.
-They know who they are, they know their mission, and I am convinced beyond a shadow of a doubt, I believe they know God.
+They know who they are, they know their mission.
+I am convinced beyond a shadow of a doubt, I believe they know God.
 They trust him for each day’s provision for their chicks and for themselves.
-They sing, rain or shine.
+These steadfast birds sing, rain or shine.
 They delight in creation and its abundance.
-They know they need not fear anything and that God will provide.
+These creatures know they need not fear anything and that God will provide.

 These song birds have astonishing faith and a fierceness despite their size.
 If a hawk or buzzard comes near the meadow, they chase down the enemy; sometimes banding together, sometimes alone.
 They guard the meadow.
 It is their kingdom, and they make sure to keep out anything that would harm them or their little ones.